cristo-rabani/meteor-universe-audio-recorder/README.md

 - doc.initPlayer(parameters, callback)
 - - initialize parameters
 - - - token for authentication (read token) if content is public then token is "public" ( and even optional )
-- - - buffer: Boolean (false by default, but for files > 25mb is true) Set to true to force HTML5 Audio.
+- - - buffer: Boolean Set to true to force HTML5 Audio.
 This should be used for large audio files.
 - - - autoplay: Boolean (false by default) Set to true to automatically start playback when sound is loaded.

 - doc.destroyPlayer()